 Did you know?

-Caribou have scent glands at the base of their ankles that are used when the animal is in danger.
-It will rear up on its hind legs to release a scent that alerts the other caribou to the danger it is facing.
+Caribou have scent glands at the base of their ankles.
+When an animal senses danger, it will rear up on its hind legs to release a scent that alerts the other caribou.